 In the list, turn special typing features on or off.

 Select and revise text

-To insert text or revise or replace existing text, do any of the following:
+To insert, revise, or replace text, do any of the following:

-Tap Replace to see suggested replacement text; or have Siri suggest alternative text.
+Replace: View suggested replacement text, or have Siri suggest alternative text.

 Turn your keyboard into a trackpad

-Touch and hold the Space bar (or press the keyboard on models with 3D Touch) until the keyboard turns light gray.
+Touch and hold the Space bar with one finger until the keyboard turns light gray.

 Move the insertion point by dragging around the keyboard.